ncoghlan/misc/notes/conferences/pyconus2013/20130313-language-summit.rst

 * Main thread *stops* while the parallel threads are running, so it can't steal things out from underneath the parallel threads
 * Wraps objects with async-protected equivalents
+* Ultimately, current version is highly experimental, and it's not yet clear if it can be made sufficiently robust to be useful in general.

 (There are some promising notions here that may fit with some vague ideas I've had regarding subinterpreters, but there are a lot of real problems